 Traditional axiomatically defined probability is, by intention, completely non-empirical.
-This does not serve empirical science as well as two alternative 100%-empirical probabilities: one for applications involving populations, especially the Life Sciences, and one for applications not involving populations, but involving single records of empirical time-series data.
-This article presents an in-depth mathematical and pragmatic analysis and comparison of these three probability definitions.
+This does not serve empirical science as well as two alternative 100%-empirical probabilities: one for applications involving populations, especially the life sciences, and one for applications not involving populations, but involving single records of empirical time-series data.
+This article presents an in-depth mathematical and pragmatic analysis and comparison of these probability definitions.
 Logical reasoning based on this careful and thorough critique leads to two related disruptive proposals: (1) a paradigm shift in the area within the field of Mathematical Statistics that serves the sciences and engineering as well and (2) an adjustment to college and university curricula that cover probability and statistics for the sciences and engineering.
+Part of the critique consists of proving two key justifications for stochastic processes to be mathematically false.